It is often said that adoption takes a village, and it does! But specifically–Biblically–it takes the Church.

 2. Celebrate Orphan Sunday.

-On Sunday, November 12, 2017, thousands of events will happen across America and around the globe, all sharing a single goal: that God’s great love for the orphan will find echo in our lives as well.
+On Sunday, November 7, 2021, thousands of events will happen across America and around the globe, all sharing a single goal: that God’s great love for the orphan will find echo in our lives as well.
 Orphan Sunday is our opportunity to rouse church, community, and friends to God’s call to care for the orphan.
-Here are some event ideas for easy planning, made available by our ministry partner, Christian Alliance for Orphans.

 3. Ask for help.